rpm-software-management/mock/docs/Feature-bootstrap.md

 ### Using bootstrap with local repositories

-It is possible to use `file://` local repositories with boostrap chroot.
+It is possible to use `file://` local repositories with bootstrap chroot.
 However, you should not bind mount repositories located in `/tmp`, `/dev`, etc., as they might be over-mounted by systemd-nspawn.